1dscientist/Sure-Start/README.md

 I learned about Supervised learning and Scikit-learn.
 Although I'm familiar with these topics, I really liked how I was clearly able to review these concepts and keep memory of them.

+### Answers to Short Answer Questions
+1. Supervised Learning is when you train a model based on a definite solution set, whereas unsupervised is when the computer clusters data based on similar traits/categories.
+2. Scikit Learn does not have the power to visualize data as it needs input data to do the task.
+It takes the data from an array or pandas dataframe.
+Source: https://scikit-learn.org/stable/visualizations.html

 ## Day 4

 I learned about Deep Learning and the different kinds of Machine Learning Models.
 The three kinds were: